narobinson/Evac/RoutingApp/README.md

 Changes can be deployed by rebuilding and copying the new war file to the deployments folder - no server restart necessary.

 # Known Problems

-Wildfly will occasionally crash with "Out of metaspace" after re-deploying too many times.
+### Wildfly will occasionally crash with "Out of metaspace" after re-deploying too many times.
-Restarting the server will fix it.
+* Restarting the server will fix it.

+### Some hibernate error complaing about not able to create a connection because of a Azure Firewall.
+* Exactly as it sounds.
+You must not be sitting on campus working on this.
+Let me know if this happens.